 Date Activity Type Content Gatsby Benchmark Skills Sept PSHE with tutors Workshop with tutor to Prepare for our HE Fair Introduction to structures and terminology / vocabulary for Higher Education in the UK and globally.
 Explanation of how event works including idea of objectivity and bias.
-Idea generator for subjects (Careers cluster) Question planning in small groups 7 Encounters with further and higher education Planning Organisation Oct Event Students Participate in the Higher Education Fair and Seminar Program 7 Encounters with further and higher education Communication Research Nov Collapsed Timetable (2 half days) Your Career, Your Decisions This event will help students to think about their future career ideas, become more selfaware and prepare them for making decisions about their IB subjects or applications to other colleges for next year. • Students play the holiday game and discuss decision making models, influencers in their life and the concept of informed choices. • 'Build a picture of you' exercise where students think about and record their subject likes and dislikes, strengths and weaknesses, career interests, personality traits and values.
-This will be done through a series of interactive activities.
-2 Learning from career and labour market information 3 Addressing the needs of each pupil Reflection Research IT Communication Decision Making
+Idea generator for subjects (Careers cluster) Question planning in small groups 7 Encounters with further and higher education Planning Organisation Oct Event Students Participate in the Higher Education Fair and Seminar Program 7 Encounters with further and higher education Communication Research Nov Collapsed Timetable (2 half days) Your Career, Your Decisions This event will help students to think about their future career ideas, become more self-aware and prepare them for making decisions about their IB subjects or applications to other colleges for next year.
+Students play the holiday game and discuss decision making models, influencers in their life and the concept of informed choices.
+'Build a picture of you' exercise where students think about and record their subject likes and dislikes, strengths and weaknesses, career interests, 2 Learning from career and labour market information 3 Addressing the needs of each pupil Reflection Research IT Communication Decision Making